 Having conducted a search of the roadway to gather visual information, you must then evaluate what you have seen in order to choose an appropriate response.
 In accordance with the SEE system, the final step will be to execute that response.
 Your chosen response must reflect the safest course of action for that driving situation.
 Sometimes, you will be presented with several hazardous situations and will need to decide which one must take priority.

 In most situations, hazards can be avoided by:

 There are many hazardous situations in which a driver may choose to take all three of these actions.
 We will explore these tactics in greater detail further down.
 Which action you take will depend on your evaluation of the hazard.
 Evaluate poorly and you may end up increasing risk rather than reducing it.

 Any immediate risks you have spotted must be acted against first.
-Immediate risks are hazards which will almost certainly lead to a collision or crash, if you do not respond evasively.
+Immediate risks are hazards that will almost certainly lead to a collision or crash if you do not respond evasively.
 Fortunately, these types of hazards are relatively rare.
 More often, you will encounter hazards that pose a potential risk.
-These are situations which may become dangerous; some are more likely to occur than others.
+These are situations that may become dangerous; some are more likely to occur than others.
 To drive defensively, you must become adept at predicting dangerous situations and taking pre-emptive action against them, before they occur.
 For instance:

 - The driver ahead of you has not left enough space between their vehicle and the vehicle they are following.
 You realize there is a heightened chance of a rear-end collision occurring.
 An appropriate response would be to increase your own following distance.

 - When the green traffic light above the lane you are occupying turns yellow, you know that the vehicles ahead of you will soon be coming to a complete stop.
 A sensible response would be to begin braking gradually.
 In doing so, you can avoid rear-ending the vehicle in front and reduce the risk of being rear-ended yourself.